Half-Staff Dates & Flag Rules

 If Your Flag Can't Fly at Half-Staff

 - For flags that can't be lowered, such as those on many homes, the American Legion says that attaching a black ribbon or streamer to the top of the flag is an acceptable alternative.
 The ribbon should be the same width as a stripe on the flag and the same length as the flag.
-Order yours today.
+Order a Mourning Ribbon.

 Who can order a half-staffing?